lezhou8/nav/README.md

 <img src="assets/select_demo.gif" alt="select_demo">
 </p>

-Nav does however allow to copy and paste/move around files because that would be inconvenient using the above method.
+Nav does, however, allow copying and pasting/moving around files because that would be inconvenient using the above method.

 ## Installation